Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 You can apply for the bachelor’s studies with upper secondary school level qualification that provides eligibility for higher education studies in the country in question.
 You also meet the eligibility requirement with your prior bachelor’s or master’s degree.

-For the master’s studies you need a suitable higher education degree and at least 2 years of subsequent work experience in the relevant field.
 Only work experience obtained after completing the higher education degree can be considered: the work experience can be accumulated from the date of award of the higher education degree and obtained no later than 31 July (spring application) / 31 December (autumn application) in the year of applying.

 Please note that if you are under 18 years old when you start the studies in Finland, you are legally a minor and you can’t for example make a rental agreement for accommodation, electricity contract or open a bank account by yourself.
 Therefore, life in Finland as a minor student without parents can be very challenging.